adaltas/node-each/README.md

 ### Iteration over a list of promises

-Promise are [waiting to be resolved](./samples/iteration.promise.js).
+Promises are [waiting to be resolved](./samples/iteration.promise.js).
 When the concurrency level is set to sequential (default), the behavior is similar to `Promise.all`.

 ```js
 const result = await each([